Petros-Kontos/To-Do-Vanilla-JS/README.md

 # To-Do-Vanilla-JS

-A simple to-do app, using only frontend technoligies.
+A simple to-do app, using only frontend technolοgies.

-Work in progress.